CYLIX-V2/Cylix-Demo/docs/faq.md

 - All assets here are the property of **CYLIX-V2**.
 - Unauthorized reuse, redistribution, or white-labeling is not allowed.

-If you are interested in co-marketing or partnership content, contact us.
+If you are evaluating an acquisition and need customized collateral for internal review, contact us.

 ---